 1. When the quality of what you buy is even cheaper than the price

 You shouldn’t always buy the cheapest item.
 In fact, it’s not always the most frugal thing to do.

 For example, I like to buy a lot of my kids’ clothes second hand.
 You can often find really great deals at consignment stores like Kid-to-Kid and Once Upon a Child.

 However, I’ve realized that for some things it just makes sense to pay a bit more and buy them new – like jeans for my active boys (because they’ll wear holes through the knees of used jeans within a week!)

 The same goes for clothes for me.
-You know you’re being too frugal when you grab the cheapest thing you can find and it quickly pills after the first wash.
-I’ve realized that – when possible – it’s better to pay a little more for something that will last a bit longer.
+You know you’re being too cheap when you grab the cheapest thing you can find and it quickly pills after the first wash.
+I’ve realized that – when possible – it’s better to pay a little more for something that will last a good bit longer.

 2. When you waste a lot of valuable time